Priesemann-Group/covid19_inference/docs/doc/debugging.rst

     for RV in model.basic_RVs:
         print(RV.name, RV.logp(model.test_point))

 However, this is only evaluates the test_point.
-When PyMC3 starts sampling, it adds some jitter around this test_point, which then could lead to nans.
+When Pymc starts sampling, it adds some jitter around this test_point, which then could lead to nans.
 Run this to add jitter and then evaluate the logp: